Prof. Yuan-Wei YAO

 • Behavioral addictions (problematic social media use, internet gaming disorder, etc.)

-• Internet psychology (general effects of the internet/new technologies on our cognitions)
+• Internet psychology (effects of the internet and emerging technologies on cognition and behavior)

 • Computational modeling (reinforcement learning model, drift diffusion model, etc.)